jooohyunpark/itp-canvas-for-coders/week1/README.md

 # Week 1

 ## Description

-This is a week 1 codebase.
+The most basic Three.js demo.
+You can simply run the project to play with it.

 ## Usage

 Install dependencies:

 ```sh
 # npm
 npm install